geoscixyz/em/content/geophysical_surveys/dcr/data.rst

 We refer to :math:`\rho_a` as the *apparent resistivity* and it is understood to be the resistivity of a halfspace which produces the observed potential measured by a particular electrode geometry.
 Apparent resistivity is equal the earth's true resistivity *only* when the earth is a uniform halfspace.
 When the earth is more complicated, the measured apparent resistivity will lie between the maximum and the minimum of the true resistivities.
-This conversion is extremely valuable for plotting data and making first pass assessments about the subsurface.
-If apparent conductivity is preferred, the expression can be written as:
+This conversion of voltage measurements to apparent resistivity is extremely valuable for plotting data and making first assessments about the subsurface.
+If apparent conductivity is preferred (and these are often used interchangeably), the expression becomes:

 .. math::
 		\sigma_a = \frac{1}{\rho_a} = \frac{IG}{\Delta V}.